LaggerLimited/SchoolRepo/README.md

 Currently no input is being read from the user to move the tanks.
 This will be implemented next.

 ## Contributing
 Pull requests are welcome.
-Please use the above "Pull Request" button and you will be able to have your own branch to this project.
+Please use the above "New Pull Request" button and you will be able to have your own branch to this project.